Seirdy/seirdy.one/content/posts/website-best-practices.md

 Historically, TCP congestion control approaches typically set an initial window size to ten TCP packets and grew this value with each round-trip.
 Under most setups, this meant that the first round-trip could include 1460 bytes.
 The following round-trip could deliver under three kilobytes.[^4]

 Nowadays, servers typically employ BBR-based congestion control.
 It allows for regular "spikes" in window size, but the initial window size is still small.
-Find more details in the slides from <span class="h-cite" itemprop="citation" itemscope itemtype="https://schema.org/PresentationDigitalDocument"> <cite class="p-name" itemprop="name headline" ><a class="u-url" itemprop="url" href="https://labs.apnic.net/presentations/store/2019-09-05-bbr.pdf">TCP and BBR</a></cite> (<span itemprop="encodingFormat">application/<wbr>pdf</span>) by {{<indieweb-person first-name="Geoff" last-name="Huston" itemprop="author" url="https://www.potaroo.net/" org="APNIC" org-url="https://www.apnic.net/">}} </span>
+Find more details in the slides from <span class="h-cite" itemprop="citation" itemscope itemtype="https://schema.org/PresentationDigitalDocument"> <cite class="p-name" itemprop="name headline" ><a class="u-url" itemprop="url" href="https://labs.apnic.net/presentations/store/2019-09-05-bbr.pdf">TCP and BBR</a></cite> (<span itemprop="encodingFormat">application/<wbr>pdf</span>) by {{<indieweb-person first-name="Geoff" last-name="Huston" itemprop="author" url="https://www.potaroo.net/" org="APNiC" org-url="https://www.apnic.net/">}}</span>.

 HTTP/3 uses QUIC instead of TCP, which makes things a bit different; the important thing to remember is that _user agents should be aware of all blocking resources **before** finishing the earliest possible round-trip._